ekristen/go-telemetry/README.md

     // ServiceVersion is the version of the service ServiceVersion string

-    // Logger is the logger implementation to use (zerolog, logrus, zap, slog)
-    // If nil, a default zerolog logger will be created Logger Logger

-    // LogConsoleOutput controls whether logs are written to console (default: true)
-    // Only used if Logger is nil
-    LogConsoleOutput bool

-    // LogConsoleColor controls whether console logs use colors (default: true)
-    // Only used if Logger is nil
-    LogConsoleColor bool

     // BatchExport controls whether telemetry is exported in batches or immediately
     // When true: Uses batch processors for better performance (higher latency)